fabric8io/fabric8-pipeline-library/ReadMe.md

 in the case of an aborted approval

-- will drop the an OSS sonartype staged repository
+- will drop the OSS sonatype staged repository
 - close any pull requests that have been created based on the release
 - delete the branch relating to the PR mentioned above
 ```groovy